Peach Syrup Cake. Ideal in summer and winter!

 The recipe is by Melissa The Italian Baker.

-To weigh the ingredients, I use this handy digital kitchen scale, with a large removable bowl, tare function, and built-in timer, available on Amazon at a great price.
+To weigh ingredients I use this practical digital kitchen scale, with a large removable bowl, tare function and built-in timer.

-I quickly prepared this cake with the excellent Bosch electric mixer 450 W, 5 Speeds and Turbo.
+I quickly prepared this cake with the excellent Bosch electric hand mixer (450 W, 5 speeds and Turbo).

-To chop the almonds, I used the handy mini chopper accessory of my Braun MultiQuick 7 Minipimer, which you can purchase at a special price by clicking HERE
+To chop the almonds I used the very handy mini chopper attachment of my Braun MultiQuick 7 mini chopper.

-Read my review for GialloZafferano on the Minipimer “Braun MQ9045 MultiQuick 9”.
+Read my review for GialloZafferano on the immersion blender “Braun MQ9045 MultiQuick 9“.

 Author image